Strand Camera - low-latency single camera acquisition and tracking software

 Supported operating system

 Ubuntu Linux (64 bit Intel/AMD) is supported.
-We test internally on macOS and Windows.
+The lab tests internally on macOS and Windows.

 Licensing